End-September 2020 figures

 ADMINISTRATION

-Public Works Administration carries out the activities such as: establish and maintain a procurement and contract management system, and manage any donor funds received for technical assistance, provide relevant input for the development of sub-projects as agreed with/requested by Lead Institution, co-sign inter-institutional agreements with municipalities, develop tender dossiers and conduct procurement or perform ex-ante controls on tender dossiers and stages of procurement (when municipalities are Contracting Authorities), manage and monitor contract implementation, as well as check and approve invoices submitted by contractors.
+The Capital Projects Administration carried out activities such as establishing and maintaining a procurement and contract management system, and managing any Donor funds received for technical assistance, providing relevant input for the development of sub-projects as agreed with/requested by the Lead Institution, co-signing inter-institutional agreements with municipalities, developing tender dossiers, and conducting procurement or performing ex-ante controls on tender dossiers (when municipalities are Contracting Authorities), managing and monitoring contract information, as well as checking and approving invoices submitted by contractors.

 and Social Welfare